ExpressionEngine/ExpressionEngine-User-Guide/source/general/system_configuration_overrides.rst

 only affect the system's behavior for CP pages accessed through that particular CP index file (e.g. ``http://example.com/admin.php``).

-.. note:: Overrides available for use in the CP index file are limited to :ref:`cp_url <overrides-cp-url>`, :ref:`newrelic_app_name <overrides-newrelic-app-name>`, and :ref:`site_name <overrides-site-name>`.
+.. note:: Overrides available for use in the CP index file are limited
+    to :ref:`cp_url <overrides-cp-url>`, :ref:`newrelic_app_name
+    <overrides-newrelic-app-name>`, and :ref:`site_name
+    <overrides-site-name>`.

-Every time ExpressionEngine runs, settings are loaded in this order:
+ExpressionEngine's settings are loaded in this order at runtime:

 #.
 Settings stored in the database are loaded.
 #.
-Settings in :file:`config.php` are loaded and override settings loaded
+Settings in :file:`config.php` are loaded and override settings
-   from the database.
+   loaded from the database.
 #.
-If a front-end page is being served, a limited array of settings in :file:`index.php` are loaded and override any settings loaded from the database and the main configuration file.
+If a front-end page is being served, a limited array of settings in
+   :file:`index.php` are loaded and override any settings loaded from the database and the main configuration file.
 #.
-If a CP page is being served, a limited array of settings in :file:`admin.php` are loaded and override any settings loaded from the database and the main configuration file.
+If a CP page is being served, a limited array of settings in
+   :file:`admin.php` are loaded and override any settings loaded from the database and the main configuration file.

 Configuration Variables